 ComReset(COM_2);

-C/C++ C# Delphi Visual Basic
+C/C++ C# Delphi Java Visual Basic

-The next small sample shows an elegant solution to a common problem: What ports are available in the system (installed and not used).
+The next small sample shows an elegant solution to a common problem: What serial ports are available in the system (installed and not used).

-Available Ports
+Available Serial Ports

 WORD wPortCount=0;